AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/IsInterfaceReference.md

 CAEXPathBuilder.IsInterfaceReference Method
 ===========================================
-AutomationML 2.1 APIDetermines, if the path is build using an interface separator.
+Determines, if the path is build using an interface separator.
 This method is able to distinguish if an interface separator char is used in an interface name and is escaped

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)